badeend/EnumClass/docs/index.md

 }
 ```

 In this new design, all properties that were dependent on the `State` have been pushed into the `JobState` type.
-This resolves all of questions we had before:
+This answers all of our earlier questions:
 - only finished jobs have an `Output`,
 - only failed jobs have an `ErrorMessage`,
-- only in-progress jobs have a `Progress`.
+- only in-progress jobs report their `Progress`.

-Preconditions that previously only lived inside comments or the heads of developers are now codified in the type system.
-And if you didn't notice already: **we've eliminated the need for any nullables or exceptions**.
+Preconditions that previously only lived within comments or inside the heads of developers are now codified in the type system.
+And if you didn't notice already: **we've eliminated the need for any nullability or exceptions**.
 I.e. if a job has `Finished` it definitely has an `Output`, if a job has `Failed` it definitely has an `ErrorMessage`, etc.

 ## Comparison with interfaces